Ethylhexyl palmitate

-Ethylhexyl palmitate, or octyl palmitate, is the fatty acid ester derived from 2-ethylhexanol and palmitic acid.
-Ethylhexyl palmitate is commonly used in cosmetic formulations.
+Ethylhexyl palmitate, also known as octyl palmitate, is the fatty acid ester derived from 2-ethylhexanol and palmitic acid.
+It is frequently utilized in cosmetic formulations.

 Chemical structure

 Ethylhexyl palmitate is a branched saturated fatty ester derived from ethylhexyl alcohol and palmitic acid.

 Physical properties

-Ethylhexyl palmitate is a clear, colorless liquid at room temperature with a slightly fatty odor.
+Ethylhexyl palmitate is a clear, colorless liquid with a slightly fatty odor at room temperature.

-Palmitic acid and 2-ethylhexanol are reacted in the presence of an acid catalyst to make the ester.
+The ester is synthesized by reacting palmitic acid and 2-ethylhexanol in the presence of an acid catalyst.

 Uses

 Ethylhexyl palmitate is used in cosmetic formulations as a solvent, carrying agent, pigment wetting agent, fragrance fixative and emollient.
 Its dry-slip skinfeel is similar to some silicone derivatives.